 There are SO many people that skip this step, and it is so crucial.
 A proper warm gives your brain and muscles a chance to wake up, which will allow your body to work more efficiently when it comes time to bust out those burpees!
 Warming up is also a really important way to reduce the chance of injury.

 If you don’t already foam roll as part of your exercise routine, it could be a great idea to start!
 Not only does foam rolling helps to improve flexibility and relieve sore muscles, but it can also help improve overall muscle condition.
 So spending a few minutes rolling out your muscles as part of your recovery can actually help you get more out of each workout!
 If you don’t own a foam roller you can find mine here.

 The best workout is one that focuses on your ENTIRE body.
 So if there are exercises that you know you don't like doing or you struggle to complete with correct form, focus on these first.
 That way you can approach it with a fresh mind and lots of energy, in turn allowing you to practice and become better with time.
 You can then move on to the exercises you love doing and are more comfortable with.

 Choose Compound Exercises

-Make the most of your workout by choosing compound exercises that use a number of large muscles groups, like those found in my Sweat with Kayla app.
-Exercises such as push ups, squats, and lunges are great because they work multiple areas of your body and burn more calories than other isolation exercises, such as bicep curls etc.
+Make the most of your workout by choosing compound exercises that use a number of large muscles groups, like those found in my BBG programs.
+Exercises such as push-ups, squats, and lunges are great because they work multiple areas of your body and burn more calories than other isolation exercises, such as bicep curls etc.